VisionEval/VisionEval-Docs/docs/09-estimation.md

 The development requirements here are:

 * Documentation of an approach to replace the 2001 Oregon data with an alternative data source
-* Consider the development of a seperate package or module in VESimHouseholds to process a selected state or region's ACS data via an automatic download or API call to source the data.
+* Consider the development of a separate package or module in VESimHouseholds to process a selected state or region's ACS data via an automatic download or API call to source the data.

 ### Modules estimated with other types of data

 Several other data sources are used in the development of modules, particularly those that deal with vehicle operations and congestion.
 These are generally reasonably well documented and the estimation process is traceable from data included in the modules through an estimation script to a final model object.
-The estimation work could be considered for updating by model users where local conditions are sufficiently different from those covered in the original estimation date, or over time as the origimal estimation data being aged and are superseded.
+The estimation work could be considered for updating by model users where local conditions are sufficiently different from those covered in the original estimation date, or over time as the original estimation data being aged and are superseded.

 The development requirements here are: